PatrickDesbrow/Management-Lean-Six-Sigma/README.md

 # Management-Lean-Six-Sigma
-Management materials for your Lean Six Sigma projects
+Project management materials for your Lean Six Sigma projects